Ajeesh25353646/ML-from-Raw-Data/README.md

-# Portfolio: Data Analysis and Machine Learning Projects in High-Energy Physics
+# Advanced Data Analysis and Machine Learning Projects

-This repository showcases a series of advanced data analysis and machine learning projects performed in the context of high-energy physics experiments.
-The projects demonstrate the application of sophisticated algorithms to large-scale, complex datasets, from neutrino astronomy with the IceCube Observatory to particle physics at CERN.
+This repository showcases advanced data analysis and machine learning projects applied to large-scale, statistically complex datasets.
+The work focuses on rare-event (signal) extraction, anomaly detection and classification, supported by a strong understanding of detector behavior and data acquisition systems.

 ## Core Competencies